Divorce yourself from thinking about your own, or your competitors’ business for a minute.

 - $29/hour, two-hour minimum from Maid Express

-Obviously, if you’re already trying to talk your husband into why hiring a cleaning service is worthwhile, price is a consideration.
+Obviously, if you’re already trying to talk your husband into why hiring a cleaning service is worthwhile, the price is a consideration.
 But doesn’t the “full home cleaning package” intrigue you?
 What do they do that a simple hourly maid doesn’t?

 It makes me imagine a checklist to make sure that every corner of your home is shining, a managing maid in a pantsuit inspecting her team of workers and an overall transformation of your home from normal to something new and sparkling.